2024 Apalachee High School shooting: Shooting

-Students were evacuated from the building to the school's football field, after it had been deemed safe.
-Students later recounted seeing abandoned book bags, phones, and shoes on the floor while they were being evacuated, while others recounted seeing police attempting to block a body on the ground, a gun and blood.
-Governor Brian Kemp directed all available state resources to assist at the scene of the shooting.
+Students were evacuated from the school building to an outdoor football field after no further threat was found.
+Students later recounted seeing abandoned book bags, phones, and shoes on the floor during the evacuation, while others recounted seeing police attempting to block a body on the ground, a gun, and blood.
+Georgia's Governor Brian Kemp directed all available state resources to assist at the scene of the shooting.

 Victims

 Four people were killed: students Mason Schermerhorn and Christian Angulo, both aged 14; math teacher Cristina Irimie, 53; and math teacher and assistant football coach Richard Aspinwall, 39.
-Nine people (one teacher and eight students) were injured in the shooting, including seven who were shot.
-The wounded were treated at Piedmont Athens Regional Hospital in Athens and Grady Memorial Hospital in Atlanta.
-Several patients were admitted with panic attacks.
+One teacher and eight students were injured in the shooting, seven of which suffered gunshot wounds.
+The injured were treated at Piedmont Athens Regional Hospital in Athens and Grady Memorial Hospital in Atlanta.
+Several patients were also admitted to hospitals due to panic attacks.